 Copyediting focuses on improving the overall quality of the abstract by addressing several key aspects:

-• Clarity and coherence: Copyeditors refine language to ensure the ideas read clearly and logically.
-They help eliminate ambiguity, making sure each sentence is easy to understand.
+- Clarity and coherence: Copyeditors refine language to ensure the ideas read clearly and logically.
+They help eliminate ambiguity and make sure each sentence is easy to understand.

-• Conciseness: Copyeditors will streamline the abstract by removing unnecessary words or redundant phrases, ensuring it remains within the word limit while retaining all essential information.
+- Conciseness: Copyeditors will streamline the abstract by removing unnecessary words or redundant phrases so it remains within the word limit while retaining all essential information.

-• Consistency: They ensure consistency in terminology, tense and tone throughout the abstract.
-Consistent use of language enhances readability and professionalism.
+- Consistency: They ensure consistency in terminology, tense and tone throughout the abstract.
+This is important because consistent use of language enhances readability and professionalism.

 Proofreading